 The gen~ Patcher Window and gen~ help

 This week, let’s start with the obvious.
-When you double-click to open a gen~ patcher window, you’ll see something that looks like a Max patcher window, but is a little different.
+To start patching in gen~, open a new patcher window and add a gen~ object to the patch.
+When you Command-double-click (or Control-double-click on Windows) to open a gen~ patcher window, you’ll see something that looks like a Max patcher window, but is a little different.
 Never fear - as a beginner, there are really a couple of things you need to care about.

 The first one’s obvious: the locking/unlocking the patcher window is just like Max - a lock in the lower left-hand corner of the patcher window.